Simply typed lambda calculus: Equational theory

 holds whenever $\Gamma\vdash t{:}\sigma \to \tau$ and $x$ does not appear free in $t$.

+The advantage of typed lambda calculus is that STLC allows potentially nonterminating computations to be cut short (that is, reduced).

 Operational semantics

 Likewise, the operational semantics of simply typed lambda calculus can be fixed as for the untyped lambda calculus, using call by name, call by value, or other evaluation strategies.
 As for any typed language, type safety is a fundamental property of all of these evaluation strategies.
 Additionally, the strong normalization property described below implies that any evaluation strategy will terminate on all simply typed terms.

 Categorical semantics

-The simply typed lambda calculus (with -equivalence) is the internal language of Cartesian closed categories (CCCs), as was first observed by Joachim Lambek.
-Given any specific CCC, the basic types of the corresponding lambda calculus are just the objects, and the terms are the morphisms.
-Conversely, every simply typed lambda calculus gives a CCC whose objects are the types, and morphisms are equivalence classes of terms.
+The simply typed lambda calculus enriched with product types, pairing and projection operators (with $\beta\eta$-equivalence) is the internal language of Cartesian closed categories (CCCs), as was first observed by Joachim Lambek.
+Given any CCC, the basic types of the corresponding lambda calculus are the objects, and the terms are the morphisms.
+Conversely, the simply typed lambda calculus with product types and pairing operators over a collection of base types and given terms forms a CCC whose objects are the types, and morphisms are equivalence classes of terms.